A Module can deliver features to the visitor-facing front end of your Zenario site. Such a module is called a "pluggable" module.

-When you go to "Edit Slots" or to "Layout" in the admin toolbar, and then hover over a Slot on the web page, you can choose to insert a plugin from a pluggable module into this slot.
+Using the "Edit" or "Layout" modes in the admin toolbar, and you can hover over a slot on the page, and then choose to insert a plugin into the slot.

-Here is how to write a Module that generates Plugins that can be put on web pages in this way.
+Here is how to write a module that generates plugins.

 If you want to add new functionality that visitors to your site will see, you will need to write a module that is "pluggable".